 The worksheet will automatically plot the results in the traditional phase diagram format with precipitant and protein concentration on the x and y axes, respectively.
 Well conditions that only give rise to crystals in their seeded drops indicate the metastable region of the diagram (transparent blue).
 Whereas conditions that have crystals in both the seeded and non-seeded drops indicate the nucleation zone (solid green).

-Ideally, the majority of the nucleation zone should be present on the diagram, i.e. there are some clear wells on the bottom of the diagram and some precipitate should be visible at high protein and precipitant concentrations.
+Ideally, the majority of the nucleation zone should be present on the diagram, i.e., there are some clear wells on the bottom of the diagram and some precipitate should be visible at high protein and precipitant concentrations.
 If this is not the case, perhaps, repeat the experiment but increase the protein and/or precipitant concentration (if possible).

 If crystal have appeared in less than 24 h, proceed to Step 2.3.1.
 If not, proceed to Step 2.4. and continue optimizing towards batch.